-Our Company Name: Lactation Consultants of Central FL, LLC
+Company Name/Billing Provider Name: Lactation Consultants of Central FL, LLC

-Our Procedural Codes for group prenatal breastfeeding education classes: S9443 (place of service 11)
+Our Procedural Codes for group prenatal breastfeeding education classes: S9443 (place of service 11).
+ICD-10 Z39.1

 How do I schedule an appointment?

-Please view our calendar and select an available appointment or call or text us at 407-595-5054 to schedule an appointment or for more information.
+Please view our calendar and select an available appointment or text us at 407-595-5054 to schedule an appointment or for more information.
 We offer next day appointments 7 days/week from 8am – 8pm!
 Additionally, we are sometimes able to work in clients the very same day.
-Please call or email us today at LCsofCFL@gmail.com if you have an urgent need for breastfeeding help.
+Please text or email us today at email@example.com if you have an urgent need for breastfeeding help.

 We’re open nights, weekends, and holidays because we all know, BREASTFEEDING CAN’T WAIT!